Local drivers who are covered by the Road Transport Award may sometimes need to drive long distances.

 A long distance is:

-If they’re in the private transport industry, they’re covered by the Road Transport (Long Distance) Award when they drive a long distance.
+If a local driver's employer is in the private transport industry, the driver is covered by the Road Transport (Long Distance) Award when they drive a long distance.
 All the terms of the Road Transport (Long Distance) Award apply when this happens.

 Drivers who are usually covered by the Road Transport Award are also paid an allowance if they work under the Road Transport (Long Distance) Award.
 To find out the amount of this allowance and their pay rate, use our Pay Calculator.

-If a local driver covered by the Road Transport Award isn’t in the private transport industry the Road Transport Award still covers them, even when they drive long distances.
+If a local driver covered by the Road Transport Award isn’t working for an employer in the private transport industry, the Road Transport Award still covers them, even when they drive long distances.

 What to do next